Advaita Vedanta: Avidyā (ignorance)

 Avidyā is a central tenet of Shankara's Advaita, and became the main target of Ramanuja's criticism of Shankara.
-In Shankara's view, avidyā is adhyasa, "the superimposition of the qualities of one thing upon another."
+In Shankara's view, avidyā is adhyasa, "the superimposition of the qualities of one thing upon another".
 As Shankara explains in the Adhyasa-bhasya, the introduction to the Brahmasutrabhasya:

 Owing to an absence of discrimination, there continues a natural human behaviour in the form of 'I am this' or 'This is mine'; this is avidya.
 It is a superimposition of the attributes of one thing on another.
 The ascertainment of the nature of the real entity by separating the superimposed thing from it is vidya (knowledge, illumination).

-Due to avidya, we're steeped in loka drsti, the empirical view.
+Due to avidya, we are steeped in loka drsti, the empirical view.
 From the beginning we only perceive the empirical world of multiplicity, taking it to be the only and true reality.
 Due to avidyā there is ignorance, or nescience, of the real Self, Atman/Brahman, mistakenly identifying the Self with the body-mind complex.
 With parmartha drsti ignorance is removed and vidya is acquired, and the Real, distinctionless Brahman is perceived as the True reality.

 The notion of avidyā and its relationship to Brahman creates a crucial philosophical issue within Advaita Vedānta thought: how can avidyā appear in Brahman, since Brahman is pure consciousness?
 For Shankara, avidya is a perceptual or psychological error.
 According to Satchidanandendra Saraswati, for Shankara "avidya is only a technical name to denote the natural tendency of the human mind that is engaged in the act of superimposition."
-The later tradition diverged from Shankara by turning avidya into a metaphysical principle, namely mulavidya or "root ignorance," a metaphysical substance which is the "primal material cause of the universe (upadana)," thereby setting aside Shankara's 'Unevolved Name-and-Form' as the explanation for the existence of materiality.
+The later tradition diverged from Shankara by turning avidya into a metaphysical principle, namely mulavidya or "root ignorance", a metaphysical substance which is the "primal material cause of the universe (upadana)", thereby setting aside Shankara's 'Unevolved Name-and-Form' as the explanation for the existence of materiality.
 According to Mayeda, "[i]n order to save monism, they characterized avidya as indefinable as real or unreal (sadasadbhyam anirvacanya), belonging neither to the category of being nor to that of non-being."
 In the 20th century, this theory of mulavidya became a point of strong contention among Advaita Vedantins, with Satchidanandendra Saraswati arguing that Padmapada and Prakasatman had misconstrued Shanakara's stance.

 Shankara did not give a 'location' of avidya, giving precedence to the removal of ignorance.
 (Note: Compare Parable of the Poisoned Arrow) Sengaku Mayeda writes, in his commentary and translation of Adi Shankara's Upadesasahasri:

 Certainly the most crucial problem which Sankara left for his followers is that of avidyā.
 If the concept is logically analysed, it would lead the Vedanta philosophy toward dualism or nihilism and uproot its fundamental position.

 The later Advaita-tradition diverged from Shankara, trying to determinate a locus of avidya, with the Bhamati-school locating avidya in the jiva c.q. prakriti, while the Vivarana-school locates it in Brahman.